-We hold our client’s trust in the highest regard.
+We hold our clients’ trust in the highest regard.
 We know that our customers depend on us to provide them with services that are reliable and live up to their expectations.
-That’s why wd always strive to keep our rates honest and affordable, which is a major reason why people enjoy working with us.
-Denver homeowners know that our window tinting pricing is not only competitive, but also very affordable too.
-And, by partnering with us, customers are also be able to choose from over 250 window tinting options, all of which will be expertly installed by a general contractor they can trust.
+That’s why we always strive to keep our rates honest and affordable, which is a major reason why people enjoy working with us.
+Denver homeowners know that our window tinting pricing is competitive and affordable.
+By partnering with us, customers are also able to choose from over 250 window tinting options, all of which will be expertly installed by a general contractor they can trust.

 Determining the Cost of Film

-Determining the cost of window tint is a fairly straightforward process though there are a few different variables involved.
+Determining the cost of window tint is a fairly straightforward process, but there are a few different variables involved.
 The most important thing to consider when estimating the cost of an install is what type of film will need to be used.
-Usually this can be determined simply by considering what the overall goal is for the project.
+This can usually be determined by considering what the overall goal is for the project.

 Factors to Consider

 Before deciding on what type of film you want to use for your home renovations, you may want to consider some of the following factors:

 - Glare: Are you getting a lot of glare on your TV or computer screen?

 - Fading: Does your home have wooden floors or furniture that could be prone to fading?

 - Safety: Are you looking for a way to enhance the safety or security of your home?